h4ck3rk3y/PayMate/README.md

 #PayMate

 For our network security project we are to make a secure and robust electronic payment system.
+We implement a 2 factor authentication based payment protocol in which the customer needs to certificate.
+The implementation is RESTFUL.

 ##Relevant Research Papers